 The Debtor continues to operate solely in its capacity as the owner of the Real Estate and landlord to its tenants.
 The Real Estate is comprised of five (5) units.
 Two of the units are residential and are occupied under written one-year leases.
-One of these tenants has been occupying his unit for 6-7 years.
+One of these tenants has been occupying his unit for six to seven years.
 The other residential tenant has been occupying the premises for one year (lease just renewed) and has always paid on time.
 The Debtor has every reason to believe that these tenants will continue to renew their leases on an annual basis.
 The other three units are commercial.
-Two are occupied, the third has a signed lease and moves in November 1.
+Two are occupied, the third has a signed lease and moved in November 1.
 One of the commercial unit tenants just renewed its lease in June 2017 for a term of three years.
 That tenant has occupied the building for approximately twelve (12) years.
 Pursuant to the terms of the lease, the Debtor is permitted to increase the rent for that unit beginning Year Two of the lease upon 60-days' notice.
 The Debtor expects to implement a small rent increase.
-LTD Teamwork Realty, LLC occupies one commercial unit and began paying rent at \$1,200 per month in September.
-LTD Teamwork Realty, LLC serves as the building manager at no charge to the Debtor, managing building maintenance, collection of rent, and re-letting properties as they become vacant.
-The third commercial unit is not presently occupied but a tenant has signed a written lease, has retrofitted the space to be a salon and will occupy the space commencing November 2017.
+The third commercial unit just became occupied in November by a tenant who has retrofitted the space to be a salon.
 This tenant has an established salon that she is moving to this location and has a book of business that she is bringing with her.
 The Debtor has every reason to believe that the salon will be a reliable tenant.
-The monthly rents collected from each unit appear on the Projections which are included as Exhibit A to this Disclosure Statement.
-The total monthly rent roll commencing November 2017 will be \$4,800.
-This is expected to increase gradually as leases are renewed and/or renegotiated as indicated in the projections.
-See also Section XIII -Financial Projections.